Glossary

 Market Conditions: Economic indicators, such as inflation and monetary policy decisions, influence interest rates, subsequently affecting the attractiveness of different average maturities.

-Expert Opinions: Financial advisors often recommend adjusting average maturity in response to anticipated interest rate movements.
+Expert Opinions: Financial advisors often recommend adjusting it in response to anticipated interest rate movements.
 For instance, in a rising interest rate environment, shorter average maturities may be preferable to reduce potential losses.

 Conclusion

 Average maturity is a pivotal metric in fixed-income investing, influencing a portfolio’s risk and return profile.
-By comprehending and strategically managing average maturity, investors can better align their portfolios with their financial objectives and risk tolerance, enhancing their overall investment strategy.
+By comprehending and strategically managing it, investors can better align their portfolios with their financial objectives and risk tolerance, enhancing their overall investment strategy.